Landau damping of transverse head-tail instabilities with a pulsed electron lens in hadron synchrotrons: Introduction

 This paper introduces a longitudinally \ac{PEL} as a source of the longitudinal detuning and demonstrates its ability to mitigate transverse instabilities via Landau damping.
 We compare \iac{PEL} with other possible devices (\ac{RFQ} \cite{Grudiev2014RadioAccelerators}, \ac{DC EL} \cite{Shiltsev2017LandauLenses}, and \ac{LO} \cite{Gareyte1997LandauLHC}) and investigate their effects on the coherent beam stability with an SIS100 application in mind.
 The Vlasov formalism is extended to include the linear combination of longitudinal and transverse detuning.
 Particle tracking simulations are used to verify the analytical results.
 As a possible application at the SIS100, a combination of \iac{PEL} with \ac{LO} is considered.

 \Iac{PEL} affects the hadron bunch via the electromagnetic field of a co-propagating (or counter-propagating) electron beam, similar to \iac{DC EL}.
 It relies on pulsing the electron beam current in a way that each slice of the hadron bunch receives a longitudinal position dependent kick.
 The longitudinal pulsing has a Gaussian profile with the peak current occurring in the longitudinal center of the bunch.
+Electron bunches for space-charge compensation in short (relative to the compensator length) hadron bunches were discussed in detail in \cite{Litvinenko2014CompensatingBeams}, including the question of multiple electron beam kicks.
 The pulsing profile is matched to the bunch profile if their \ac{rms} widths are equal.
 In this paper, the transverse distribution of the electron beam is assumed to be homogeneous.
 This \ac{PEL} was proposed in \cite{Boine-Frankenheim2018SpaceSynchrotrons} for space-charge compensation in the SIS18 \cite{SIS18}/SIS100 \cite{SIS100}.
 Instead \iac{DC EL} relies on the transverse nonlinearity of the electron beam's electromagnetic field providing tune shifts depending on the transverse single-particle amplitudes.
-In the SIS18, a prototype \ac{PEL} will be installed \cite{Artikova2021PulsedSynchrotrons} and the resulting increase of the space charge limit in the SIS18/SIS100 is under investigation \cite{Artikova2021PulsedSynchrotrons,AdrianWorkingPoint}.
+In the SIS18, a prototype \ac{PEL} will be installed \cite{Artikova2021PulsedSynchrotrons}.
+The resulting increase of the space charge limit and an optimal number of electron lenses in the SIS18/SIS100 are under investigation in \cite{Artikova2021PulsedSynchrotrons,AdrianWorkingPoint}.
 The effect of \iac{PEL} on coherent beam dynamics and on transverse beam stability are the topic of the this contribution.

 Dispersion relations for Landau damping of transverse instabilities in bunches were given in Eq.~(1,~2) of \cite{ScottBerg1998StabilityDamping} for two particular cases: only transverse detuning or only longitudinal detuning.
 Combined dispersion relation for arbitrary longitudinal and transverse bunch profiles have not been given before.
 Such dispersion relations could be used to estimate stability boundaries from the following devices and their combinations.